How Green Was My Valley

 The inciting incident occurs at 15 minutes when The mine owners announce wage cuts.
 The older Morgan brothers want to form a union and strike.
 Father refuses, creating the first fracture in family unity.
 The conflict between tradition and progress, loyalty and survival begins..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 31 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This reveals the protagonist's commitment to Huw chooses to walk again, defying the doctor's prognosis.
+This illustrates the protagonist's commitment to Huw chooses to walk again, defying the doctor's prognosis.
 With Mr. Gruffydd's encouragement, he takes his first painful steps.
 This act of will marks his transition from passive child to active participant in his own fate., moving from reaction to action.

 The Collapse moment at 92 minutes (78% through) represents the emotional nadir.
 Here, Mr. Gruffydd announces he must leave the valley due to scandal.
 Then, catastrophically, there is an explosion in the mine.
 Father Gwilym is trapped underground.
-The literal and metaphorical death: the patriarch, the mine, the old way of life - all dying together., shows the protagonist at their lowest point.
+The literal and metaphorical death: the patriarch, the mine, the old way of life - all dying together., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 97 minutes initiates the final act resolution at 83% of the runtime.
 Huw reaches his father in the flooded mine shaft.
 In their final moments together, Gwilym Morgan passes on his wisdom and blessing.
 Huw gains the clarity that he must carry forward the memory and values of what was, even as he leaves the valley forever., demonstrating the transformation achieved throughout the journey.